National Student Exchange

 You can search the site by state and by major.

-We recommend you focus on finding the school that will best fulfill your academic requirements rather than choosing a school or state based solely on its location.
-Many of us would pick Hawaii, California or Florida given a free choice but are the courses offered at those schools going to keep you on track to graduate on time?!
+We recommend you focus on finding the institution that will best fulfill your academic requirements rather than choosing a school or state based solely on its location.
+Many of us would pick Hawaii, California or Florida given a free choice but are the courses offered at those institutions going to keep you on track to graduate on time?!

 Pay careful attention to the information regarding;

 - the cost of accommodation and meal plan

 - housing availability and housing contract obligations

 - whether the school runs on the semester or quarter systems

 All this information is provided on the institution'sprogram page on the NSE website.

 Specific limitations are also outlined on this page.
 Review the campus description carefully to find out if the institution:

 - accepts Home Payment (Plan B) students.
 UK is a Home Payment (Plan B) only member of NSE (See ‘NSE Exchange Cost’ below).